fricklerhandwerk/settings/README.md

 # .config

-To set up a fresh machine, format an installation partition `/dev/sdXn` and run
+To set up a fresh machine, create an installation image on a system running `nix` and copy it to a USB stick:

+    ./build-image
+    > /nix/store/.../nixos-iso
+    sudo dd if=/nix/store/.../nixos-iso/iso/nixos.iso of=/dev/sdX

+Boot from USB, format an installation partition `/dev/sdXn` and run

     mount /dev/sdXn /mnt
     nix-shell -p git --run "git clone https://github.com/fricklerhandwerk/.config"